seonglae/post-template/README.md

 1. Install dependencies with `npm install`.
 2. Run `npm run dev` for a watch build.
 3. Execute `npm run serve` to preview the `public` directory.
-4. Use `npm run build` for a production build.
+4. Use `npm run build` for a production build and to generate the archive page.
 5. Run `npm test` to execute the Vitest suite.
-6. Generate an archive page from existing articles with `npx distill-archive`.
+6. Generate an archive page manually with `npx distill-archive` if needed.

 ## License